seifselims/event-booking-system/README.md

 # Gate

 An event ticketing platform.
-Organizers publish events; buyers purchase tickets as guests with no account; a QR code arrives by email and is scanned at the door.
+Organizers publish events; buyers purchase tickets as guests with no account and receive QR tickets by email and in the browser.
+Door scanning is outside the current scope.

 The interesting part is not the CRUD.
 It is that **selling a limited thing to concurrent strangers is a correctness problem**, and most of this repository is